Robert Glaser - Instructional Systems - 1962

 Return to the History of Instructional System Design

 Glaser, R. (1962).
 Psychology and Instructional Technology.
 Training Research and Education.
-Edited by Glaser, R. Pittsburgh: University of Pittsburgh Press.
+Glaser, R. (ed).
+Pittsburgh: University of Pittsburgh Press.

 It is interesting to note that of the many references that Glaser cites, two of them are: